| |

 to God.
 After a lifetime of suffering and

-looked after by strangers who do not always have their best interest at heart.
-It is also
+strangers who do not always have their best interest at heart.
+It is also a

-a very sad reality that the number of elderly who are being abused daily is
+very sad reality that the number of elderly who are being abused daily

-scandalously high.
-Only in New York State, in the year 2000, the number of elderly who
+is scandalously high.
+Only in New York State, in the year 2000, the number

-this is totally unacceptable, and He made this known through the fifth
+totally unacceptable, and He made this known through the fifth commandment.

 God knew all too well